wesley-franca/wesley-franca/README.md

 <h3 align="center">An always curious person</h3>

-- 🌱 I’m currently learning **JavaScript** on Driven's full stack web development bootcamp;
+- 🌱 I’m currently learning **React** on Driven's full stack web development bootcamp;

-- 👀 My next step is learning **React**
+- 👀 My next step is learning how to create and manage API's;

-- ❤️ I love books and coding
+- ❤️ I love books and coding;

-- 🏳️‍🌈 Pronouns: He/His.
+- 🏳️‍🌈 Pronouns: He/His;

-- ⚡ Fun fact **one of my life goals is to be a polyglot** and I'am currently learning the brazilian sign language
+- ⚡ Fun fact **one of my life goals is to be a polyglot** and I'am currently learning the brazilian sign language;

 <h3 align="left">📫 How to reach me :</h3>